gdbooks/LegacyOpenGL/Chapter10/contepts.md

 ### Representation

 To have particles produce some kind of effect, you're going to have to see them.
 The real question is, how are you going to represent them on screen?
+There are three commonly used methods, tough you may find other ways to represent them depending on your needs.
+The most common representations are:

+* __Points__ Points can be used for a number of effects, especially those that arn't viewed closely.
+Each particle might be a 3D point.